 Know the Numbers

-One of the keys is when you’re educating yourself, make sure you find a good cash on cash calculator (you can get ours in our Facebook Group) so that you can plug the numbers in for deals you come across to determine if they meet your criteria.
+One of the keys is when you’re educating yourself, make sure you find a good cash on cash calculator (you can get ours in our Facebook Group).
+That way, you you can plug the numbers in for deals you come across to determine if they meet your criteria.
 You should have a minimum cash on cash you are willing to accept from a property.
 This keeps you from buying properties that are not going to bring in money each month.

 Connect with Others

-Another important step is to network with other investors so you have people who can connect you with their resources and offer advice when you’re not sure what to do.
+Another important step is to network with other investors.
+By networking, you have people who can connect you with their resources and offer advice when you’re not sure what to do.
 Experienced investors have come across a lot of weird situations.
 Instead of reinventing the wheel yourself and making avoidable mistakes, why not take advantage of collective experience and knowledge and help yourself grow faster with less risk?

 Build your Team

 Another key step is to find yourself an investment real estate agent.
 This is not just any real estate agent.
-This is someone who specializes in working with investors and who ideally owns his or her own investment properties.
+Instead, find someone who specializes in working with investors and who ideally owns his or her own investment properties.

 In addition to finding you deals, an investor agent should be able to help you build the rest of your team like your property manager and your general contractor, since he/she has used and vetted these same people for his/her properties.